Vorno2000/TOP5-Year2-HotelBookingApp/README.md

-# Year2-HotelBookingApp
+# Overview
-Grade: 95/100 | Hotel Booking App | This is a hotel check in/out application which utilizes a local database.
-Checking in allows the user to choose an available tiered room, floor &amp; extras.
-A total is calculated dependent on room tier, guests, extras &amp; floor chosen.
-All this info is stored on a local database and can be later loaded to check out
+This is a build from Netbeans 8.2 using apache derby | Download and open project as is in Netbeans, then run ProgrammingAssignment.java

+All coding files can be found in /src

+Optionally see screenshots